mitulsavani/X_O/README.md

 ### Toggle Player Turn

-From gameReducer: <br>
+From `gameReducer.js`: <br>

-I am doing 2 things here; Firstly, check if winner is already declared, if so then there is no point in altering player because game is over!
-Ortherwise, alter the player.
+I am doing 2 things here; Firstly, checking if winner is already declared, if so then there is no point in altering player because game is over!
+Ortherwise, I would alter the player.
 ```jsx
 case TOGGLE_PLAYER:
 if(state.winner !== null)